-At just under 1,000 feet, the Comcast Center is not only the tallest building between New York and Chicago, it also reflects engineering and design lessons Thornton Tomasetti learned after leading the assessment of the 9/11 collapse of the World Trade Center towers.
+When it opened in 2008, Comcast Center, at just under 1,000 feet, is one of the first tall buildings to incorporate engineering and design lessons Thornton Tomasetti learned after leading the assessment of the 9/11 collapse of the World Trade Center towers.

-The structure achieved LEED Gold Certification under the LEED Core and Shell Pilot Program by the US Green Building Council and uses 40% less water than characteristic office buildings of this size.
+- The structure achieved LEED Gold Certification under the LEED Core and Shell Pilot Program and uses 40% less water than characteristic office buildings of this size.